Boo512/Fran/README.md

 # Fran

 Yeah so huh...
-I needed a tool for frequential analysis in a cryptography CTF so i made it it is a command line python tool
+I needed a tool for frequential analysis in a cryptography CTF so i made it as a command line python tool